TPM Agent Ecosystem

 | Weekly cost | $100–150 | $35–50 |

-- Model Tiering — Opus for synthesis, Sonnet for mechanical.
-Saves ~60% with no quality loss on structured tasks.
+- Model tiering — Opus for synthesis, Sonnet for mechanical. ~40% cost cut with no measurable quality drop on structured tasks.

-- Human-in-the-Loop — Autonomous reads, reviewed writes.
-Agent drafts 5 Jira comments, you post 1.
+- Human-in-the-loop on writes — Autonomous reads, reviewed writes.
+Agent drafts 5 Jira comments; you post 1.

 Evolution